 I’ve found that commuting by bus gave me a lot more time to focus on my reading and being at home creates so many distractions, I have less time to focus on a book in my hand.
 My few little escapes to walk the neighbor have really been the only time I can slow down and listen to a book.
 Here’s what I read at home in April:

 The Salt Path by Raynor Winn.
 In a business deal with a supposed friend, Raynor and Moth lose everything they have and become homeless.
 On top of that Moth has been diagnosed with a terminal illness.
 They make the decision with the little time they have left to walk the 630 miles of coastal path from Somerset to Dorset.
 This memoir, despite all the loses, was incredibly hopeful and the scenery was breathtaking.
 From the people they meet along the way and the opportunities that are discovered, it reaffirmed for me that life is what we make of it.
 Continue reading “Bus Reads for April: Quarantine Edition”

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Here’s what I read on the bus this past June:
+Commuting to Seattle by bus five days a week gives me a lot of reading time, but in the world of quarantine being home does too!
+Here’s what I read at home in March:

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Here’s what I read on the bus in May:
+Commuting to Seattle by bus five days a week gives me a lot of reading time.
+Here’s what I read on the bus in February:

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Usually I read whatever catches my eye, but for Bird Week I had to take it to the nest level!
+Commuting to Seattle by bus five days a week gives me a lot of reading time.
+Here’s what I read on the bus in January: